Gung Ho (film): Plot

 In an attempt to solve the problem, Hunt makes a deal with Kaz: if the plant can produce 15,000 cars in one month, thereby making it as productive as the best Japanese auto plant, then the workers will all be given raises and jobs will be created for the remaining unemployed workers in the town.
 However, if the workers fall even one car short, they will get nothing.
 When Hunt calls an assembly to tell the workers about the deal, they balk at the idea of making so many cars in so short a time.
 Under pressure from the crowd, Hunt lies and says that if they make 13,000, they will get a partial raise.
 After nearly a month of working long hours toward a goal of 13,000—despite Hunt's pleas for them to aim for the full 15,000—the truth is discovered and the workers walk off the job.

-At the town's annual 4th of July picnic, Hadleyville mayor Conrad Zwart addresses to the people that Assan Motors plans to abandon the factory again because of the work stoppage, which would mean the end of the town.
-The mayor threatens to kill Hunt, but Willie, one of the workers, intervenes, insisting that it wasn't Hunt's fault for the closure.
-The mayor, even more furious with the townspeople taking Hunt's word over his, abandons the picnic.
+At the town's annual 4th of July picnic, Hadleyville mayor Conrad Zwart informs the people that Assan Motors plans to abandon the factory again because of the work stoppage, which would mean the end of the town.
+The mayor threatens to kill Hunt, but Willie, one of the workers, intervenes, insisting that Hunt is not to blame for the closure.
+Zwart abandons the picnic, even more furious with the townspeople taking Hunt's word over his.
 Hunt comes clean about the 15,000 car deal.
 He responds by addressing his observations that the real reason the workers are facing such difficulties is because the Japanese have the work ethic that too many Americans have abandoned.
 While his audience is not impressed, Hunt, hoping to save the town and atone for his deception, and Kaz, desperate to show his worth to his superiors, go back into the factory the next day and begin to build cars by themselves.
 Inspired, the workers return and continue to work toward their goal and pursue it with the level of diligence the Japanese managers had encouraged.
 Just before the final inspection, Hunt and the workers line up a number of incomplete cars in hopes of fooling the executives.
 The ruse fails when the car that Hunt had supposedly bought for himself falls apart when he attempts to drive it away.
 The strict CEO is nonetheless impressed by the workers' performance and declares the goal met, calling them a "Good team," to which Kazuhiro replies "Good men."